M-35: The Highway Henry Ford Stopped

 M-35 in the Huron Mountains Today

-From the Marquette-Negaunee area, the former M-35 route exists as a rather well-maintained county road designated Co Rd 510.
-From Co Rd 502 just off US-41/M-28 northwesterly for about five miles, it is a two-lane, paved road while the next 19 miles is two-lane gravel-surfaced.
-Approximately 25 miles north of US-41/M-28, Co Rd 510 turns northeasterly toward Big Bay and the former M-35 route continues northwesterly as a road called "Blind 35" on many maps.
-Blind 35 continues for approximately 3-4 miles, slowly becoming a lower-quality road.
-It is navigable by a passenger car in the best conditions, while four-wheel drive and higher ground clearance are needed in poorer conditions, as the road is not actively maintained.
-Field trips to the area by the author in September 1999 and November 2003 showed much evidence that the route was to be a full-blown state highway.
+From the Marquette-Negaunee area, the former M-35 route exists as rather well-maintained Co Rd 510.
+From Co Rd 502/Midway Rd just off US-41/M-28 northwesterly for about five miles, it is a two-lane, paved road while the next 19 miles is two-lane gravel-surfaced.
+Approximately 25 miles north of US-41/M-28 at its intersection with Triple A (AAA) Rd, Co Rd 510 turns northeasterly toward Big Bay and the former M-35 route continues northwesterly as a road called "Blind 35" on many maps.
+Blind 35 continues for approximately four miles, with the quality of the road decreasing gradually over that distance.
+It is navigable by a passenger car in ideal conditions, while four-wheel drive and higher ground clearance are needed in poorer conditions, as the road is not actively maintained.
+Field trips to the area by the author in September 1999, November 2003 and September 2015 showed much evidence that the route was to be a full-blown state highway.
 The route itself has a very nice grade with long, sweeping curves—the type one would find on a state trunkline—in addition to longer straight segments, uncommon for minor backroads and two-tracks in remote country.
+Two-lane wide concrete culverts and small bridges span several small streams, again, another sight not normally present on backcountry roads such as this.
 It also seems as if some rock cuts into the side of a hill were made for this highway as well.